-When those lovely blackberries are abundant on bushes down country lanes, it is time for Blackberry Crumble.
-Collecting blackberries along the hedgerows is one of lifes simple pleasures – going home with containers of little black pockets of juice bursting with sweetness.
+But perhaps the best ones are free!
+When those lovely blackberries are abundant on bushes down country lanes, it is time to go picking.
+Collecting blackberries along the hedgerows is one of life’s simple pleasures.
+Going home with containers of little black pockets of juice bursting with sweetness.
 Cook some right now and freeze some more for colder days.

 Blackberries are in abundance for a short period of time, so make the most of them.
 Pick them, cook them or freeze them